HoTranQuocHuy020603/PHP_DemoResort/README.md

 - Project folder data file ( UED_LastOS)
 - Note file (README.md).
 # PHP_DemoResort
-This is a resort management project write by PHP code style with MySQl for , with the purpose of helping users as well as managers and employees to grasp the list and basic information about the , view personal information, booking schedules,... with other functions corresponding to the permissions of the access account.
+This is a resort management project write by PHP code style with MySQl for database , with the purpose of helping users as well as managers and employees to grasp the list and basic information about the , view personal information, booking schedules,... with other functions corresponding to the permissions of the access account.
 ## Main function:
 - Log in, log out and register an account.
 - CRUD in the list.